tudelft3d/Solar3Dcity/README.md

 python Solar3Dcity.py -i /path/to/CityGML/files/ -o /path/to/new/CityGML/files/ -f /path/to/the/TOF.dict
 ```

 The tool will run the analysis on all `*.gml` it finds in that folder.
-The new files with the information on the solar irradiance of the building and its roof surface(s) will have the extension `-solar.gml`.
+The new files with the information on the solar irradiation of the building and its roof surface(s) will have the extension `-solar.gml`.
 That's it.

 If you have not precomputed the TOFs, run this instead: